MasoniteFramework/docs/the-basics/helper-functions.md

 These functions do not require any imports and are simply just available which is similiar to the `print()` function.
 These functions are all set inside the `HelpersProvider` Service Provider.

+You can continue to use these helper functions as much as you like but most developers use these to quickly mock things up and then come back to refactor later.

 It may make more sense if we take a peak at this Service Provider:

 {% code-tabs %}